-As autumn begins its fade to winter, you might feel the urge to curl up and never leave your designated nook.
+As January weather beckons in, you may feel the urge to curl up and never leave your designated nook.
 Sure, it could be crippling climate anxiety—but chances are the ever-darkening days aren’t helping either.

-Though this time of year is about all things merry, a lot of folks miss the sunshine during the winter months — and some may even experience seasonal depression as a result.
+Though this time of year is about all things starting anew, a lot of folks miss the sunshine during the winter months — and some may even experience seasonal depression as a result.

 Seasonal Affective Disorder (SAD) affects more people than many realize.
 And its symptoms—which can include anxiety, apathy, general discontent, loneliness, and sadness—can be brought on by a lack of sunlight as fall turns into winter and the days get shorter.